appetitestudio/.github/profile/README.md

-# appetite.studio 🍳
+![Logo](https://raw.githubusercontent.com/appetitestudio/.github/main/banner.png)

 We strive to do good for the world and everyone around us by building solutions that positively impact society.

-![Logo](https://raw.githubusercontent.com/appetitestudio/.github/main/banner.png)

 ## ⚖️ Values